 Dispute resolution process

-The National Electricity Rules include a dispute resolution process that is open to all projects subject to the RIT-D.
+The National Electricity Rules include a dispute resolution process that is open to all projects subject to the RIT-T or RIT-D.

-- the RIT-D proponent has not applied the RIT-D in accordance with the Rules; or
+- the proponent has not applied the RIT in accordance with the Rules; or

-- there was a manifest error in the calculations performed by the DNSP in applying the RIT-D.
+- there was a manifest error in the calculations performed by the network business in applying the RIT.

 The AER may then either reject a dispute, or make a determination on the dispute, and the timeframes for doing so will depend on the complexity of the dispute.

-The AER may only make a determination which directs a DNSP to amend its final project assessment report where the DNSP has not correctly applied the RIT-D in accordance with the rules, or where the DNSP has made a manifest error in its calculations.
+The AER may only make a determination which directs a business to amend its final project assessment report where the business has not correctly applied the RIT in accordance with the rules, or where the business has made a manifest error in its calculations.

 Joint planning arrangements